 Khor Virap, which means “deep dungeon,” used to be a royal jail where Gregory the Illuminator was locked underground by Tiridates III.
 Khor Virap is located in the breathtaking Ararat Valley in front of Ararat Mountain.

-Here you can explore the church of Khor Virap, walk down to the iconic dungeon, and explore the beautiful surrounding nature.
+Here you can explore the church of Khor Virap, walk down to the iconic dungeon, and explore the beautiful surrounding nature as it is one of the best places to visit in Ararat province.

 Sevan is the biggest freshwater lake in all of the Caucasus with ancient churches, islands, lakeside restaurants, and an amazing ecosystem.
 Sevan Lake is located only an hour away from Yerevan and very easy to get to by car.